cavneb/website/source/guides/testing/test-helpers.md

   - Clicks an element and triggers any actions triggered by the element's `click` event and returns a promise that fulfills when all resulting async behavior is complete.
 * `keyEvent(selector, type, keyCode)`
   - Simulates a key event type, e.g. `keypress`, `keydown`, `keyup` with the desired keyCode on element found by the selector.
+* `triggerEvent(selector, type, options)`
+  - Triggers the given event type on the element identified by the provided selector.

 ### Custom Test Helpers